Climate and Average Weather Year Round in Bordils Spain

 In Bordils, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in Bordils begins around June 18 and lasts for 2.6 months, ending around September 4.
-On July 19, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 82% of the time, and overcast or mostly cloudy 18% of the time.
+The clearer part of the year in Bordils begins around June 19 and lasts for 2.6 months, ending around September 5.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Bordils varies throughout the year.

-The wetter season lasts 9.8 months, from August 19 to June 14, with a greater than 16% chance of a given day being a wet day.
-The chance of a wet day peaks at 21% on May 3.
+The wetter season lasts 9.8 months, from August 20 to June 15, with a greater than 16% chance of a given day being a wet day.
+The month with the most wet days in Bordils is May, with an average of 6.1 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 21% on May 3.
+The month with the most days of rain alone in Bordils is May, with an average of 6.1 days.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 21% on May 4.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Bordils experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Bordils.
-The most rain falls during the 31 days centered around October 17, with an average total accumulation of 2.7 inches.
+The month with the most rain in Bordils is October, with an average rainfall of 2.7 inches.

-The least rain falls around July 13, with an average total accumulation of 0.9 inches.
+The month with the least rain in Bordils is July, with an average rainfall of 0.9 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.